cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 For instance, for the time context information provider (*recommend elements that are timely coupled to the source element*), a negative rule weight means that elements that are not timely coupled are assigned a higher recommendation score.

+The `recommendationScore` represents the predicted relevance of a recommendation, i.e., how likely the developers accept the recommendation.
-The link recommendations are sorted by their `recommendationScore` to determine the best (top-k) recommendations.
+The link recommendations are sorted by their `recommendationScore` to rank the recommendations.
+The best (top-k) recommendations are determined.

 A link to another knowledge element is only recommended if the `recommendationScore >= threshold` and if the link recommendation is under the **top-k recommendations**.